NYCPlanning/labs-infrastructure/README.md

 To work on the configuration locally:

-1. Start the virtual machine.
+1. Start the virtual machine - this will take 5+ minutes.
+This Vagrant machine is meant to mimic the [DigitalOcean Dokku image](https://www.digitalocean.com/products/one-click-apps/dokku/).

     ```shell
     pipenv shell